Craig Friend

 Office Hours

-• Scheduled office hours vary each semester, but I welcome you making an appointment via email to meet in person, by phone, or via Zoom.
-I do not use my office phone as a protest against the university forcing us to have one just to scam much needed money from departmental budgets.
+- Scheduled office hours vary each semester, but I welcome you making an appointment via email to meet in person, by phone, or via Zoom.
+As a protest against the university forcing us to have an office phone just to scam much needed money from departmental budgets and waste tax payers’ investments in higher education, I do not use my office phone, so please do not leave a message there.

 Education